 Ohau Waterfall is one of New Zealand’s’ worst kept secrets.
 I visited it on a bus tour and was told that not many people knew about this location, other than all the bus tours…

-The Walk To Ohau Waterfall
+About Ohau Waterfall

-About The Seal Pups
+About The Fur Seal Pups

 Due to the waterfall becoming a popular attraction, concern over the welfare of the seal pups has developed with the locals, and so the Ohau Seal Volunteers group has been formed.
 These volunteers aim to educate visitors about the pups.
 They will answer questions and help to keep visitors safe around the seal pups (and vice versa).